hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 * `kubectl exec --tty model-store-pod -- ls /pv/config`
 * `kubectl exec --tty model-store-pod -- ls /pv/model-store`

-## Deploying model using a KServe InferenceService
+## Deploying a model using a KServe InferenceService

 ### Create Inference Service

 Below is the yaml definition that defines the KServe InferenceService that deploys models stored in the PVC.
-We already created a file that defines this PV in `k8s_files/torch-kserve-pvc.yaml`
+A file that defines this PV has already been created in `k8s_files/torch-kserve-pvc.yaml`

 ```yaml
 apiVersion: "serving.kserve.io/v1beta1"